Canon EOS R7

-The Canon EOS R7 is an advanced APS-C mirrorless interchangeable-lens camera produced by Canon.
-The camera was announced by Canon on May 24, 2022 and released in Japan on June 23, 2022 Alongside the Canon EOS R10, the R7 is the first of two APS-C cameras in Canon's EOS R lineup.
-Two RF-S mount lenses were offered as kit lenses with the R7: the RF-S 18-150mm f/3.6-6.3 IS STM and the RF-S 18-45 f/4.5-6.3 IS STM.
+The Canon EOS R7 is a high-end semi-professional APS-C mirrorless interchangeable-lens camera produced by Canon.
+The camera was announced by Canon on May 24, 2022 and released in Japan on June 23, 2022.
+Alongside the Canon EOS R10, the R7 is the first of two APS-C cameras in Canon's EOS R lineup.
+Two RF-S mount lenses were offered as kit lenses with the R7: the RF-S 18-150mm f/3.5-6.3 IS STM and the RF-S 18-45 f/4.5-6.3 IS STM.

 Main features

-The R7 serves as Canon's top line APS-C camera, which was previously served by the 7D Mark II DSLR from 2014.
+The R7 serves as Canon's top of the line APS-C camera, which was previously served by the 7D Mark II DSLR from 2014.
 Concurrently, the R7 adopts the 32.5-megapixel image sensor previously seen in the 90D, while continuing to deliver improvements brought about by the DIGIC X image processor and Canon's switch to a mirrorless system.

 These are the main features of the R7: